pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Added: Optional summary of submitted stories and other data, for participants to copy and save
+* Added: Human readable project report with all data entered for use outside of software
+* Fixed: Bug in login link

 = 1.0.2 =

 * Added: Notes for questions, to keep track of decisions made while choosing and editing questions